w3c/vc-data-model/schema/README.md

 npm run test-schemas
 ```

 The tests rely on examples featured in the spec.
-Currently these examples are copy-pasted and there is no guarantee there are in sync with the spec.
+Currently these examples have been copy-pasted, and there is no guarantee they are in sync with the spec.
 This should be improved!